Upscale restaurant with five- and seven-course menus

 With its original period features, art deco themes, and sleek modernism the Town Hall Hotel is a quirky blend of different era styles.
 Funky lobby pieces such as the giant Godzilla floodlight, ram’s antlers, and designer chair pieces simultaneously are juxtaposed against the granite-wrought central staircase, traditional marble pillars, and mahogany furnishings.

 An impressive list of celebrity sightings and on-location filming has helped build Town Hall’s reputation.
 Hotel grounds have been graced by the likes of Guy Ritchie (during the filming of both Snatch and Lock Stock), Keira Knightley, Patrick Stewart, and Elijah Wood.
-Beyond celebrity sightings, the scene here has some fun twists, such as the Town Hall Tea Lady, who serves martinis from her mobile teacart.

 A five-minute walk from Bethnal Green tube station, in the heart of London’s artsy East End